Making collard green fritters is nontraditional, but we love them. They are crispy on the outside, tender on the inside, and very healthy.

 - 1/4 cup grated Parmesan cheese

 - Place the collards in a saucepan with 1/4 cup water.
 Bring to a boil, lower heat to medium-high and cook 3-5 minutes, until thawed.

 - Drain the collards well, either by pressing on them in a colander, or by placing the collards inside a clean kitchen towel, and squeezing hard to get rid of as much water as you humanly can.

-- Place the the drained collard greens, onion and garlic in a large bowl.
+- Place the drained collard greens, onion and garlic in a large bowl.
 Mix well.

 - In a small bowl, whisk the eggs with the salt and pepper.
 Add the egg mixture and the Parmesan to the collards mixture, mixing well with a fork or a spatula to combine.

-- In a nonstick double-burner griddle or in two large nonstick skillets over medium-high heat, heat the olive oil (1 tablespoon in each skillet).
+- In a nonstick double-burner griddle or in two large nonstick skillets over medium-high heat, heat the olive oil (2 tablespoons in each skillet).
 Brush all over the griddle to evenly coat.
 Use a 4-tablespoon measuring cup or ice cream scoop per fritter to scoop out the mixture, pressing down gently to flatten.

-- Cook 3-4 minutes on each side, until well-browned and crisp.
-Briefly drain on paper towels before serving.
+- Cook 3-4 minutes on each side, until well-browned and crispy.
+Serve immediately.